Abhisek8895/Email_Spam_Classifier/README.md

-Here's a sample `README.md` file for your email spam classification project:

----

 # Email Spam Classification

 This project classifies emails as spam or not spam using a machine learning model based on the Naive Bayes algorithm.
 The email texts are vectorized using the TF-IDF (Term Frequency-Inverse Document Frequency) technique to convert the text data into numerical form before applying the classification model.